dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 "hmac_shared_secret" : "uBvB5rPgH0U+yPhzPq9y2i4f1396t/2dCpo3gd7l1+0="
 ```

 Awesome.
-I then went to VSCode and started browsing the application’s code.
+I then went to VSCode and started browsing the application's code.

 After some source research, I found that the app can scan qr-codes (unsurprisingly) and issue API calls.